 This is a very high-quality publication comparable to the Signature Press titles on Southern Pacific divisions.

-Santa Fe Railway Historical & Modeling Society, hardcover with jacket, 11 x 8.5 x 1 in., color, B&W photographs and illustrations.
+Santa Fe Railway Historical & Modeling Society, hardcover with jacket, 11 x 8.5 x 1 in., color, Black-and-White photographs and illustrations.